manuelnas/reddit-lite-take-home/README.md

 Reddit lite take home assignment.

+## How to run and test

+- Before running or testing entering `npm install` into the command line is required.
+After this you have two options:
+	- Enter `npm start` into the command line to start an ad-hoc webserver that serves the application.
+	- Enter `npm test` into the command line to run all available tests.

 ## Additional libraries

 The assignment requires React and Redux (and associated libraries), any other libraries I've used will be listed here (with the exception of anything added by `create-react-app` which is what I used to get me started):